 - a.
 Documents and forms will be revised and improved as needed. - b.
 Cases which are specific to the systems and procedures carried out in the SFL will be added to the complaint procedures in the quality manual and student handbook. - c.
 Possible outcomes of complaints, appeals or investigations will be added to the quality manual and student handbook to inform both staff and learners about what to expect when a complaint is made. - d.
-Records of complaints, appeals and investigations will be kept for future use and as evidence.
+Records of complaints, appeals and investigations will be kept.